 Sustainability and Endangerment

 The Frankincense populations of the world are greatly threatened at this time due to their ever-growing popularity, over-harvesting, and natural destructive forces.
 The rise in popularity of essential oils has had the most devastating effect on the natural populations of these trees.
-Local harvesters try to meet large-scale corporate demand of essential oil companies by harvesting much more than the trees can handle, jeopardizing the tree’s well-being.
+Local harvesters try to meet large-scale corporate demands of essential oil companies by harvesting much more than the trees can handle, jeopardizing the tree’s well-being.
 Once weakened in this way, their immune systems are compromised, allowing disease and insects to finish them off.
-Frankincense trees are highly endangered at this time, though the demand and trade of this precious commodity has not slowed.
+Frankincense trees are highly endangered at this time, though the demand and trade of this precious commodity have not slowed.
 Studies show that if we continue down the road of unconscious stewardship and over-harvesting, Frankincense trees could be extinct in 50 years!

 Latin Name: Boswellia carterii, B. sacra, B. frereana, B. serrata, B. thurifera, B. bhaw-dajiana

 Aroma: rich, resinous, balsamic, sweet, slightly citrus, camphoraceous

 Organ/System Affiliation: nervous system, respiratory system, immune system

 Physiological Effects: analgesic, antibacterial, anti-depressive, anti-infectious, anti-inflammatory, antiseptic, aromatic, astringent, calmative, carminative, expectorant, stomachic, vulnerary

 Article by Evan Sylliaasen